Skip to content

 • Medications and Supplements: Certain conditions might require ongoing medication or dietary supplements.

-• Environmental Adjustments: Making changes to the dog’s living environment can help accommodate physical limitations and enhance comfort.
+• Environmental Adjustments: Changing the dog’s living environment can help accommodate physical limitations and enhance comfort.

 • Emotional Support: Dogs with genetic disorders often need additional emotional support and bonding time with their owners.